Do I Have What It Takes To Lead An Agile Transformation? Top 3 Skills Of A Modern Agile Leader

 In their 2016 article “Embracing Agile”, the Harvard Business Review points out that while leadership may vocally state their support of an Agile transformation and may even be the original champion, leadership misconceptions about what it takes to implement Agile often present huge challenges down the road.
 It states, “[Leaders] unwittingly continue to manage in ways that run counter to Agile principles and practices, undermining the effectiveness of Agile teams in units that report to them.”

 So how can you ensure that you’re an Agile Champion, not an Agile Inhibitor?
 The truth is it’s hard work.
-But it’s not impossible work–as long as leaders focus on three important leadership skills: supporting the team, cultivating servant leadership practices, and optimizing the entire organization.
+But it’s not impossible work–as long as leaders focus on three important skills of a modern Agile leader: supporting the team, cultivating servant leadership practices, and optimizing the entire organization.

 1. Supporting the team